syedfaizanraja/DevTinderWeb/README.md

 -- Created the Broswer Router component -> Routes -> Route - /Body -> Children Route.
 -- Add Outlet component inside Body Component.
 -- Created a Footer Component.
+-- create a login page
+-- Install axios
+-- Install CORS in Backend
+-- Add middleware to app.js with configurations with origin and credentials -- Call post request with payload and other parameter as withCredentials set to TRUE in frontend.
+-- Install Redux Toolkit.
+-- Create a Store in Utils folder and create a userSlice.
+-- Provide the appstore in app.js
+-- Provide user reducer to appstore.
+-- Add Redux devTool extension
+-- Navbar updates with user name
+-- Created a components floder and move all our components into components floder -- Created a constants.js file to provide contants data.